Position

 • Engage with community members to promote products or services.

-• Distribute and collect promotional materials.
+• Distribute promotional materials and collect feedback.

 • Maintain accurate records of interactions and feedback.